websiteinspiration/bugsplat.rb/entries/2014-09-13-building-a-private-backhaul-network-with-zerotier.md

 ---
-title: Building a Private Backhaul Network for your VPSs with ZeroTier
+title: Building a Private Backplane Network for your VPSs with ZeroTier
 id: zt
 tags: Networking
 topic: Networking